-BE SAFE Weapons WEAPON - USE AND/OR POSSESSION OF ANY MANDATORY are OTHER PROHIBITED WEAPON OR A DANGEROUS OBJECT forbidden.
-AS A WEAPON OR THREAT - The use and/or possession of any "other prohibited weapon" or a "dangerous object" as a weapon or threat is prohibited in and on school district premises, school vehicles, any premises where a school function is being conducted, and at any activity or event which bears a reasonable relationship to school.
+BE SAFE Weapons are WEAPON - USE AND/OR POSSESSION OF ANY Mandator forbidden.
+OTHER PROHIBITED WEAPON OR A DANGEROUS OBJECT AS у A WEAPON OR THREAT - The use and/or possession of any "other prohibited weapon" or a "dangerous object" as a weapon or threat is prohibited in and on school district premises, school vehicles, any premises where a school function is being conducted, and at any activity or event which bears a reasonable relationship to school.